Automated Provisioning – Everything You Need to Know

-Modern businesses gain a lot from auto-provisioning as it eliminates deployment and management roadblocks, allows service providers to configure and manage all devices remotely, enables bulk provisioning, provides flexibility, and saves costs.
+Modern businesses gain a lot from automated provisioning as it eliminates deployment and management roadblocks, allows service providers to configure and manage all devices remotely, enables bulk provisioning, provides flexibility, and saves costs.
 All that a user needs is a computer and internet access to get started.

 Easy to scale

 Auto provisioning allows businesses to scale their IAM (Identity and Access Management) platforms at the same pace as their growth, by automating and streamlining the onboarding and offboarding process as well as the lifecycle management of their identities.

 If an organization’s workforce is working at capacity, it can be difficult to add additional load without the risk of a process breakdown.
 Auto provisioning, however, is run by predefined workflows that are extremely scalable.
 Instead of adding people to their processes, enterprises can simply boost their IT infrastructure to cope with the new workload.
 It’s also easy to add to your technical capacity, as the software is able to perform multiple tasks in one go.

 Using automated provisioning, organizations can exercise control over what tools and applications they grant access to, and can also trace account activity, and review and certify access.
 This helps them keep their network secure.

 Many regulatory compliance policies ask for strict provisioning requirements, like assigning each user with a unique ID or revoking access immediately for a terminated user.
 Auto provisioning ensures compliance with such policies.

 Reduces the risk of manual errors and revenue leakage